 The Australian Taxation Office Guide to Depreciation Handbook 2014 states that under income tax law, you’re allowed to claim deductions for expenses incurred in earning assessable income.
 It also states that the cost of capital assets used in producing assessable income can be written off over time as tax depreciation.

 For many investors, this handbook fails to provide basic and adequate information to assist them to self-assess their properties, or understand the basic principles of tax depreciation legislation.
-Although complex in their detail, the basic rules are, in fact, fairly simple – there are two allowances, a building allowance and a depreciation allowance on plant and articles.
+As all quality tax depreciation specialists in Brisbane will tell you, although these principles are complex in their detail, the basic rules are, in fact, fairly simple – there are two allowances, a building allowance and a depreciation allowance on plant and articles.

 - Capital Works Deductions (Building Allowance) This allowance is based on the actual construction cost of the building at the date of construction (historical cost) The building allowance is either 2.5% or 4% depending on the date of construction, type of building (residential, industrial, retail, commercial) or if it’s short or long term letting.
 To be able to claim 4% allowance based on the type of construction, the tax act states that the property must be a hotel, motel or guesthouse with more than 10 bedrooms, or buildings containing more than 10 apartments, units or flats available for short term accommodation.
 Therefore, a building has either a 40-year life (40 x 2.5% = 100%) or 25-year life (25 x 4% = 100%).
 After this time there is no more building allowance as it has been exhausted.
 (Capital works over and outside the above period can be claimed; e.g. re-roofing, re-stumping or extensions from the date of their construction).